coexec/mantisbt-theme-custom-modern/README.md

 Installation
 ------------
-1. Copy css/custom.css and the images-directory (and its contents) over to your Mantis installation
+1. Copy all files to to your Mantis installation.
 2. Edit the file config_defaults_inc.php - set $g_css_include_file to point to custom.css (instead of default.css)